Compare The Best Private Health Insurance Policies For Mental Health

 If you want unrestricted access to hospital psychiatric services you'll probably need to take out a top tier Gold hospital policy as most insurers have this service in their most expensive package.

-Medicare can cover part or all of the cost of treatment for many mental health conditions via public hospitals, recovery centres, specialist services and even pharmaceutical subsidies.
+Medicare covers some or all of the cost of treatment for many mental health conditions via public hospitals, recovery centres, specialist services, psychiatrists and even pharmaceutical subsidies.

 To access it, you'll need: